qemu/qemu/docs/devel/style.rst

 Low level memory management
 ===========================

-Use of the malloc/free/realloc/calloc/valloc/memalign/posix_memalign APIs is not allowed in the QEMU codebase.
-Instead of these routines, use the GLib memory allocation routines g_malloc/g_malloc0/g_new/ g_new0/g_realloc/g_free or QEMU's qemu_memalign/qemu_blockalign/qemu_vfree APIs.
+Use of the ``malloc/free/realloc/calloc/valloc/memalign/posix_memalign`` APIs is not allowed in the QEMU codebase.
+Instead of these routines, use the GLib memory allocation routines ``g_malloc/g_malloc0/g_new/g_new0/g_realloc/g_free`` or QEMU's ``qemu_memalign/qemu_blockalign/qemu_vfree`` APIs.

-Please note that g_malloc will exit on allocation failure, so there is no need to test for failure (as you would have to with malloc).
+Please note that ``g_malloc`` will exit on allocation failure, so there is no need to test for failure (as you would have to with ``malloc``).
+Generally using ``g_malloc`` on start-up is fine as the result of a failure to allocate memory is going to be a fatal exit anyway.
+There may be some start-up cases where failing is unreasonable (for example speculatively loading a large debug symbol table).

+Care should be taken to avoid introducing places where the guest could trigger an exit by causing a large allocation.
+For small allocations, of the order of 4k, a failure to allocate is likely indicative of an overloaded host and allowing ``g_malloc`` to ``exit`` is a reasonable approach.
+However for larger allocations where we could realistically fall-back to a smaller one if need be we should use functions like ``g_try_new`` and check the result.
+For example this is valid approach for a time/space trade-off like ``tlb_mmu_resize_locked`` in the SoftMMU TLB code.

+If the lifetime of the allocation is within the function and there are multiple exist paths you can also improve the readability of the code by using ``g_autofree`` and related annotations.
+See :ref:`autofree-ref` for more details.

-Calling g_malloc with a zero size is valid and will return NULL.
+Calling ``g_malloc`` with a zero size is valid and will return NULL.

-Prefer g_new(T, n) instead of g_malloc(sizeof(T) ``*`` n) for the following
+Prefer ``g_new(T, n)`` instead of ``g_malloc(sizeof(T) * n)`` for the following
 reasons:

 * It catches multiplication overflowing size_t;